mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 -   Use in-memory SQLite (`SQLiteSession("session_id")`) for temporary conversations
 -   Use file-based SQLite (`SQLiteSession("session_id", "path/to/db.sqlite")`) for persistent conversations
 -   Use SQLAlchemy-powered sessions (`SQLAlchemySession("session_id", engine=engine, create_tables=True)`) for production systems with existing databases supported by SQLAlchemy
+-   Use Dapr state store sessions (`DaprSession.from_address("session_id", state_store_name="statestore", dapr_address="localhost:50001")`) for production cloud-native deployments with support for
+30+ database backends with built-in telemetry, tracing, and data isolation
 -   Use OpenAI-hosted storage (`OpenAIConversationsSession()`) when you prefer to store history in the OpenAI Conversations API
 -   Use encrypted sessions (`EncryptedSession(session_id, underlying_session, encryption_key)`) to wrap any session with transparent encryption and TTL-based expiration
 -   Consider implementing custom session backends for other production systems (Redis, Django, etc.) for more advanced use cases